Graduate/Post-doc Students Teaching in Higher Education Conference: Empowering the Next Generation of Educators

 Contact Information

-For questions or more information, please contact Dr. Cynthia Korpan at info@iteachhe.com.
+For questions or more information, please fill out the contact form on our main page at iteachhe.com.

-We look forward to receiving your proposals and welcoming you to a vibrant community of graduate and post-doctoral students dedicated to shaping the future of teaching in higher education.
+We look forward to welcoming you to a vibrant community of graduate and post-doctoral students dedicated to shaping the future of teaching in higher education.
 Join us in this exciting opportunity to learn, share, and grow together!

 Testimonials: